 |This figure shows the relative position on the EMT (phenotypic) spectrum for cytotrophoblast cells (CTB) and extravillous trophoblast cells (EVT) from normal first trimester and third trimester pregnancies.
 It also shows the position of extravillous trophoblast cells from preeclamptic and AIP pregnancies.|

-Examination of gene expression in the cytotrophoblast and extravillous trophoblast cells has revealed a candidate EMT regulator, a DNA-binding factor named ZEB2, which controls the transcription of DNA into RNA for a host of genes involved in the EMT process.
+We discovered a candidate for regulation of the EMT in the human placenta: a DNA-binding factor named ZEB2, which controls the transcription of DNA into RNA for a host of genes involved in the EMT process.
 It has been described as an EMT “master regulator” in a variety of other cellular processes in which the EMT mechanism is involved.
-We are therefore undertaking studies to investigate the role of ZEB2 to determine if it is the factor in the placenta that controls the transformation of cytotrophoblast into the invasive extravillous trophoblast cells.
-We have overexpressed ZEB2 in a model epithelial trophoblast cell line and observed multiple gene expression changes consistent with a more mesenchymal phenotype.
-Moreover we have seen a 10-fold increase in invasiveness combined with a loss in cell-cell adhesion.
+Our studies examine ZEB2 in model epithelial trophoblast cell lines, from abnormal and normal pregnancies and in a 3D bioprinted model developed in the CAP labs with collaborators from the engineering departments at the Stevens Institute of Technology.

 |Figure shows loss of occludin, a cell adhesion protein, following overexpression of the ZEB2 transcription factor and EMT “master regulator” in a model trophoblast cell line.|

 It is probable that the extent of EMT and invasiveness is regulated, at least in part, by the uterine environment.
 As the mechanism becomes clearer and better defined, we will be exploring the potential regulators of the transformation process, looking for the means to detect pathological changes and to derive possible therapeutic modalities for ameliorating pathological consequences.